-Summary: I’ll be at sea again on the RV/IB N.B.
-Palmer from Dec 7th 2015-Jan 4th 2016, supporting the Ocean Observatories Initiative.
+Summary: I work in Antarctica from time to time.
 My blog is the best way to keep track of what I’m up to while I’m away; you can also subscribe to email updates by entering your email address in the box below where it says “FOLLOW BLOG VIA EMAIL” over on the right.

 N. B. Palmer Links